Colorectal / Colon Cancer Treatment & Surgery in Singapore

 How is Colon Cancer treatment carried out?

-The treatment of colon cancer consists of two components, namely Surgery and Chemotherapy and/or Radiotherapy.
+The colon cancer treatment in Singapore consists of two components, namely Surgery and Chemotherapy and/or Radiotherapy.

 Surgery is the first-line treatment for all colon cancers that have not spread.
 This means that the cancer is still contained within the colon and the lymph nodes in the vicinity of the colon.